wahibhaq/wahibhaq.github.io/pakistan-unveiled.md

 ### Quality Travelogues with detailed plan

   - [Silent Traveler](http://thesilenttraveler.com) is created and managed by Sher Ali Saafi as his personal travelogue where he shares his travel experiences.
 You can also checkout his [facebook page](https://web.facebook.com/thesilenttraveler).
+  - [FFK Travel Blog](http://fehmeedakhan.com/travel-blog/) shares a lot of valuable information about guides, travel ideas, detailed plans and informations on what to visit in Pakistan.

 ### International Tourists who visited Pakistan